 Definition: The management report is a means of communicating essential information from high to low levels of management.
 It consists of facts and significant data presented through written, oral and visual tools (Graphs, Charts and Pie-Charts).

-It provides an insight about the departmental progress through financial and non-financial data of a specified period.
-Timely presentation of reports helps managers in management functions like:
+It provides an insight into the departmental progress through financial and non-financial data of a specified period.
+Timely presentation of reports assists managers in management functions like:

 Content: Management Report